trungIsOnGithhub/OOPCungThayThuan/README.md

 *:golf: Coursework project for "Object-Oriented Programming" course **|** Semester 2021-2 **|** HCMUT*

 >- *This tools is made solely for purpose of learning and practicing, as there may still exists severals bugs and flaws that I am working on :grinning:*
->- *As mentioned, the idea off stuffing many code architectures in a one simple tools application is unusual and resulting in unnecessary complexity.
+>- *As you may have seen, the idea off stuffing many code architecture design in a one simple tools application is unusual and resulting in unnecessary complexity.
 But at least, i had something to practice :sunglasses:*

 >*Have not done working with the project yet, so there may be some unfinished parts, I am striving to put an end to it :running:*